Menu

 These scones are unbelievably easy to make.
 Just preheat your oven, make your dough, and bake.

 1. Prep Your Oven and Baking Dish.
-First of all, preheat your oven to 400˚F. While it heats up, line a baking sheet with parchment paper.
-(Alternatively you can grease your baking sheet with oil.)
+Preheat the oven to 400˚F. While it heats up, line a baking sheet with parchment paper.

 3. Add the Wet Ingredients.
-Next, stir in the buttermilk, egg, and vanilla extract.
+Stir in the buttermilk, egg, and vanilla extract.
 Stir until the dough is just combined – don’t overmix.
 Next, fold your blueberries into the dough very gently.

 4. Shape and Top the Scones.
-Turn out the dough onto your prepared baking sheet.
-Then shape the dough into a circle, and cut the circle into 8 wedges (like you would slice a pizza).
-Spray the tops of the scones with cooking oil and sprinkle with raw sugar, if using.
+Turn out the dough onto the baking sheet, shape it into a circle, and cut the circle into 8 wedges (like you would slice a pizza).
+Spray the tops of the scones with cooking oil and sprinkle with raw sugar.

 5. Bake!
-Bake for 20 to 23 minutes, or until they are golden-brown on top.
-Enjoy!
+Bake for 20 to 23 minutes or until they are golden brown on top.

 a round loaf cut into eight scones